 By Prebuilt Sites Team

-EDITOR’S NOTE: If staying organized is one of your goals this coming year, the first thing you need to do is create a content calendar with you posting schedule, campaign schedule, upcoming events, etc. This ensures that your content always goes out consistently and on time.
-It will allow you and your team to stay on the same page, and can even help you find gaps in your content that you may be missing.
-Having a good content calendar helps in your audit process, brainstorming sessions, and strategy for the future.
-There are plenty of great tools out there for creating a content calendar such as good ole Google Sheets, Asana, and Trello.
-If you have any questions about creating a content strategy or want us to do it for you, reach out to The BBS Agency.
+If staying organized is one of your goals this coming year, the first thing you need to do is create a content calendar with you posting schedule, campaign schedule, upcoming events, etc. to ensure that your content always goes out consistently and on time.
+Having a content calendar will not only allow you and your team to stay on the same page, but it can even help you find gaps in your content that you may be missing.
+Having a good content calendar ensures you stay on top of your posting schedule.
+It helps in your audit process, brainstorming sessions, and strategy for the future.
+There are plenty of great tools out there for creating a content calendar such as good ole Google Sheets, Asana, Trello, Notion, and more.
+If you have any questions about creating a content strategy or want us to handle anything for you, reach out to us at Prebuilt Sites or The BBS Agency.
 We’d love to help you out!

 A content calendar streamlines the organization of your marketing strategy, increases efficiency and saves time.
 But what are the best strategies, tools, and methods for creating one, and how do you come up with engaging content ideas?